juju/docs/src/en/getting-started-general.md

       Links need to be reverified when supporting pages are written Remove PPA info when Juju2 lands a stable release in main repo

-!!!
-Note: These instructions are currently transitional.
-They will become the standard instructions for the stable 2.0 release, but as not all features of that release are fully finalised, some parts may change.
-If you are currently using a pre-release version of Juju, please also refer to the release notes for caveats and install information.
-There are many broken links etc, this is all work in progress

 # Getting started with Juju

 Before you start on your Juju adventure, please make sure you have the